AS Chaudière-Ouest

-Association de Soccer de Chaudière-Ouest is a Canadian women's semi-professional soccer club based in Lévis, Quebec that plays in the women's division of the Première Ligue de soccer du Québec.
-Their PLSQ team operates under the name Rapides de Chaudière-Ouest.
+Association de Soccer de Chaudière-Ouest is a Canadian women's semi-professional soccer club based in Lévis, Quebec that plays in the women's division of Ligue1 Québec.
+Their L1QC team operates under the name Rapides de Chaudière-Ouest.

 History

 Established as a youth soccer club, the club was founded in 2002.
 In December 2020, they were awarded the Canadian Soccer Association national license for their excellence.

 It was announced that they would enter the women's division of Première Ligue de soccer du Québec starting in 2022, becoming the second team from the Quebec City area in the league (Royal-Sélect de Beauport is the other).
 Their men's team, however, was not selected to join for the 2022 season, as they had been playing at the AA level in the Ligue de soccer élite du Québec in 2021, rather than the AAA (as the women were).
 The men joined the AAA level for 2022, with the hope of joining the PLSQ the following year.

 The women played their first PLSQ match on May 7, 2022, defeating CS Longueuil by a score of 1-0.
 They finished third place in the league in their inaugural season, qualifying them for the Coupe PLSQ, where they finished in second place, after being defeated by AS Blainville in the final.